 - What makes you feel better?
 What makes you feel worse?

-- Do you have social networks or relationships?
+- Do you have a supportive social circle or relationships?

 - What emotional issues are you facing?